 to detail, and it took us less than 10 minutes to complete all of them.

 There is no minimum initial deposit requirement, so investors can quickly open an account and see whether they like what Capital One Investing

 has to offer before committing any money.
-If you do choose to deposit money, it becomes available for trading the next business day.
+If they do choose to deposit money, it becomes available for trading the next business day.

 Customers can conveniently and easily fund a newly-opened brokerage account electronically from their checking account, or alternatively they can open

 a high-interest bank account with Capital One Investing's parent company, Capital One.
-Linking Capital One bank account directly to a investing
+Linking Capital One bank account directly to an investing

-account allows to instantly transfer money to/from a brokerage.
+account allows to instantly transfer money to/from brokerage.